Median archer and Persian spearman hunting lion

 Collection Vorderasiatisches Museum

-Museum Number VA 4291
+Museum number VA 4291

 Condition, shape worn

-Culture / Production Place Achaemenid
+Culture Achaemenid

 Provenance excavated at Toprakkale

-First Occurrence 1940
+First occurence 1940

 Archaeological context Toprakkale